Who is eligible to enroll?

 • Recognition in major national media as a newly enrolled Own the Bone institution

-• Staff and Own the Bone leadership support during program implementation
+• Own the Bone staff support during program implementation

 • Legal review and revisions of the Own the Bone Agreement